 Try to figure out if you’re simply overwhelmed by the idea of starting a task you find challenging, you simply dislike doing that particular activity, or if you’re frustrated because you have to work late — take your time to understand whatever is really behind the procrastination.

-Shenuma founded The WOMB Network, a support system which empowers entrepreneur mothers to run impassioned successful businesses whilst sustaining optimal personal well-being, originally, in 2013 and rebranded and relaunched in March 2019 but she became a social entrepreneur over 10 years ago when she founded a youth development programme after becoming a teen mum.
-She was awarded the Millenium Parliamentary Award of Excellence for Services to the community and went on to deliver multiple high profile contracts as a public speaker and business mentor.
+Shenuma founded The WOMB Network, a support system which empowers entrepreneur mothers to run impassioned successful businesses whilst sustaining optimal personal well-being, originally, in 2014 and rebranded and relaunched in March 2019 but she became a social entrepreneur over 10 years ago when she founded a youth development programme after becoming a teen mum.

-Since then she has been self-employed but during her recent break and feeling into her work ethic a little deeper, she has quickly realised just how much teamwork makes the dream work and has made moves towards building The WOMB Network into a workforce company as opposed to running a one-woman enterprise.
+During her recent break she has been feeling into her work ethic a little deeper and has quickly realised just how much teamwork makes the dream work and has made moves towards building The WOMB Network into a workforce company as opposed to running a one-woman enterprise.

 Shenuma explains that moods are indicators to let your brain know when vibes are off, by leaning into your true feelings and unpacking them you’ll quickly be on a clearer path to finding the right solution to that particular procrastination session: For example, if you absolutely can’t stand the thought of setting up multiple email series, don’t be afraid to outsource this activity in the future.
 Do what you love, delegate or outsource the rest.